 Alien smuggling charges have spiked over the past few years, as immigration has become a controversial and significant topic in the world.
 As government, federal, and state agencies look for illegal activity, innocent people can end up getting charged.

-It’s important to have an experienced, aggressive criminal defense attorney who can represent you.
-The attorneys at Joffe Law, P.A. have represented clients in complex and sensitive alien smuggling cases, and will develop the strongest possible defense for your case.
+It’s important to have an experienced, aggressive criminal defense lawyer who can represent you.
+The alien smuggling defense attorneys at Joffe Law, P.A. have represented clients in complex and sensitive alien smuggling cases, and will develop the strongest possible defense for your case.

 What is alien smuggling?